 He's got a conspiracy that he gets to yell about.

-It doesn't happen too often, but this is a really clear-cut case of Alex improvising a conspiracy.
+It doesn't happen too often, but this is a really clear cut case of Alex improvising a conspiracy.

 And we don't need to listen to a ton of that because it's just sort of a meandering conspiracy, basically.

-People say stuff like this, and you're just like, you shouldn't be listening to people who also believe these things.
+But I want to play this clip because I think this is sort of what people say stuff like this, and you're just like, you shouldn't be listening to people who also believe these things.

 unidentified